TedHusted/awake/awake.md/awake.md

 The Idisi surf the web from the inside out.
 Running tracer routes on the IP address Behr used to login on Monday, the Idisi hop from router to router as if they were stepping stones in a pond of lily pads.

 The trail ends at a firewall running on an instance of Amazon Web Services.
-The Idisi probe the firewall, finding that it is perfectly configured.
+The Idisi probe the firewall, finding that it is configured perfectly.
 Every parameter set by the book.
 Instead of penetrating the firewall, the Idisi decide on a different approach.

 After fleshing out their Pulse profile, the Idisi create a new invitation-only private interest hub:  Search for Artificial Sapient Intelligence.
 The SASI logo is a stylized molecule reminiscent of a solar system.